 Critical Approaches - This module will introduce you to literary theory so that you become more alert and responsive to the ways in which texts work.
 You will also learn about the variety of critical and theoretical approaches there are to literature and have the opportunity to apply these approaches to your own creative work as well as key works in literary history, such as Emily Brontë’s 'Wuthering Heights' (1847).

 Say it Out Loud: Writing for Audiences - This module will introduce you to the conceptual, creative, and practical elements of writing for performance as well as the many audiences who might engage with performed work.
-You will have opportunities to write, perform and play with scriptwriting, comedy writing, song writing, slam poetry and more.
+You will have opportunities to write, perform and play with scriptwriting, comedy writing, slam poetry and more.

 YEAR 2: Imagination and Experimentation